PassiveLemon/tmodloader1.4-docker/README.md

-    ModPacks\           - Default folder needed by the server my-modpack\     - The name of your modpack Worlds\             - Default folder needed by the server serverconfig.txt    - config file needed by the server
+    ModPacks\           - Default folder needed by the server my-modpack\     - The name of your modpack Worlds\             - Default folder needed by the server serverconfig.txt    - config file needed by the server (Only if you want to use your own)
 ```

 ## Other Links </br>